InscryptionModding/InscryptionAPI/docs/wiki/index.md

 ```

 The following card extensions are available:
-- **SetPortrait:** Assigns the cards primary art, and optionally its emissive portrait as well.
+- **SetPortrait:** Assigns the card's portrait art, and optionally its emissive portrait as well.
 You can supply Texture2D directly, or supply a path to the card's art.
-- **SetEmissivePortrait:** If a card already has a portrait and you just want to modify it's emissive portrait, you can use this.
+- **SetEmissivePortrait:** If a card already has a portrait and you just want to modify its emissive portrait, you can use this.
 Note that this will throw an exception if the card does not have a portrait already.
-- **SetAltPortrait:** Assigns the card's alternate portrait
+- **SetAltPortrait:** Assigns the card's alternate portrait.
-- **SetPixelPortrait:** Assigns the card's pixel portrait (for GBC mode)
+- **SetPixelPortrait:** Assigns the card's pixel portrait (for GBC mode).
-- **SetCost:** Sets the cost for the card
+- **SetCost:** Sets the cost for the card.
 - **SetDefaultPart1Card:** Sets all of the metadata necessary to make this card playable in Part 1 (Leshy's cabin).
 - **SetGBCPlayable:** Sets all of the metadata necessary to make this card playable in Part 2.
 - **SetDefaultPart3Card:** Sets all of the metadata necessary to make this card playable in Part 3 (P03's cabin).
 - **SetRare:** Sets all of the metadata ncessary to make this card look and play as Rare.
-- **SetTerrain:** Sets all of the metadata necessary to make this card look and play as terrain
+- **SetTerrain:** Sets all of the metadata necessary to make this card look and play as terrain.
 - **SetTail:** Creates tail parameters.
-Note that you must also add the TailOnHit ability for this to do anything
+Note that you must also add the TailOnHit ability for this to do anything.
 - **SetIceCube:** Creates ice cube parameters.
-Note that you must also add the IceCube ability for this to do anything
+Note that you must also add the IceCube ability for this to do anything.
 - **SetEvolve:** Creates evolve parameters.
-Note that you must also add the Evolve ability for this to do anything
+Note that you must also add the Evolve ability for this to do anything.
+- **SetOnePerDeck:** Sets whether or not the card is unique (only one copy in your deck per run).
+- **SetHideAttackAndHealth:** Sets whether or not the card's Power and Health stats will be displayed or not.
 - **AddAbilities:** Add any number of abilities to the card.
-This will add duplicates.
+This will add duplicates..
 - **AddAppearances:** Add any number of appearance behaviors to the card.
 No duplicates will be added.
 - **AddMetaCategories:** Add any number of metacategories to the card.
 No duplicates will be added.
 - **AddTraits:** Add any number of traits to the card.
 No duplicates will be added.
 - **AddTribes:** Add any number of tribes to the card.
 No duplicates will be added.
 - **AddSpecialAbilities:** Add any number of special abilities to the card.
 No duplicates will be added.

-### Evolve, Tail, Ice Cube, and delayed loading
+## Evolve, Tail, Ice Cube, and delayed loading
 It's possible that at the time your card is built, the card that you want to evolve into has not been built yet.
 You can use the event handler to delay building the evolve/icecube/tail parameters of your card, or you can use the extension methods above which will handle that for you.

-However, note that if you use these extension methods to build these parameters, and the card does not exist yet, the parameters will come back null.
+Note that if you use these extension methods to build these parameters, and the card does not exist yet, the parameters will come back null.
 You will not see the evolve parameters until you add the evolution to the card list **and** you get a fresh copy of the card from CardLoader (as would happen in game).

 ```c#
 CardManager.New("Example", "Base", "Base Card", 2, 2).SetEvolve("Evolve Card", 1); // "Evolve Card" hasn't been built yet